The menu bar contains the various application menus. The following conventions apply:

 The toolbars contain buttons that are shortcuts for commands found in the menus.
 The name of the command appears when you place your mouse pointer over the button.
 To execute the command, click the button.

 Toolbar buttons are arranged in groups.
 In the Tools | Customize | Toolbars dialog, or when right-clicking into the toolbar and selecting Customize, you can specify which toolbar groups are to be displayed.
 In the GUI, you can also drag toolbar groups by their handles (or title bars) to alternative locations on the screen.
 Double-clicking the handle causes the toolbar to undock and to float; double-clicking its title bar causes the toolbar to dock at its previous location.

-The Status Bar is located at the bottom of the application window and displays (i) status information about the connection to data sources, the loading of database content, and the loading of files, and (ii) information about menu commands and command shortcuts in the toolbars when the mouse cursor is placed over these.
-If you are using the 64-bit version of DatabaseSpy, this is indicated in the status bar with the suffix (x64) after the application name.
+The Status Bar is located at the bottom of the application window and displays (i) status information (application version, license status, copyright year), and (ii) information about menu commands and command shortcuts in the toolbars when the mouse cursor is placed over these.
+If you are using the 64-bit version of SchemaAgent, this is indicated in the status bar with the suffix (x64) after the application name.
 There is no suffix for the 32-bit version.